MatrixAI/Polykey-Docs/Vaults.md

 * `vaultName`: Name of vault to pull
 * `nodeId`: ID of node to pull from

 Pull a vault from another node.
 Returns `true` if successful.
+If the vault exists then the vault is pulled, if it doesn't exist then the vault is cloned.
 TODO: does this function do any side effects?
 What happens if `name` / `nodeId` is incorrect?

 ---